karkour1/STM32F103C8-I2C-EEPROM-Interface/README.md

 5. Connect the STM32F103C8 to the I2C-compatible EEPROM.
 6. Power up the setup and verify communication between the microcontroller and the EEPROM.

-## Contributions

-Contributions to improve and extend this project are welcome!
-Feel free to fork the repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).